 Making Stock (or Bone Broth)

 I have been making my stock now for years.
+It is one of the easiest vintages skills you can acquire.
 You can very easily make your bone broth or stock from leftover carcasses from dinner.
 Whole chickens, beef bones, chicken feet from the butcher, turkey carcasses, and even veggie scraps if you are wanting to make veggie stock.
 Here’s how to create a delicious rich veggie stock straight from scraps.

 All types of stock will work pretty much the same way.
 You can learn my recipe for making homemade bone broth using just a stock pot, some salt, water, and whatever leftover bones you have.